 Raymond Chandler started writing after being sacked from his position as a top executive in an oil company for drunkenness and failing to turn up for work.
 His first stories were published in the 1930s in the pulp magazine Black Mask.
 In his own words, ‘I spent five months over an 18,000 word novelette and sold it for $180.
 After that I never looked back, although I had a good many uneasy periods looking forward.’
-We have five of his novels in the library.

 I have been re-reading, and not for the first time, the novels of Raymond Chandler.
 Philip Marlowe is a hero of mine, although I must admit having Humphrey Bogart as Marlowe in the films of his novels may have played a small part in this.
 The character is so wonderfully drawn, warts and all.
 All human traits, for good or ill, are there.
 The plot lines are interesting in all their twists and turns.